mcastling/mcastling.github.io/NUItutorials/visuals.md

 * Create a property map
 * Add visual 'type' to property map (_must be first entry in property map_)
 * Add required property values to the map
-* Create visual using property map
+* Create visual in a 'factory' using a property map
 * Register visual

 <a name="visualexample"></a>
 ### Example of Visuals in use - button styling

-Images and icons are added to buttons using visuals.
+Images, icons and text are added to buttons using visuals.

 A control has 3 states - NORMAL, FOCUSED and DISABLED.
 Buttons have sub states: SELECTED and UNSELECTED.
+The button's appearance can be modified by setting properties for the various 'state' Visuals.
 Each state and sub-state should have the required visuals.
 A visual can be common between states.

-The button's appearance can be modified by setting properties for the various 'state' Visuals.

-When pressed the unselected visuals are replaced by the selected visual.
+When pressed the button moves from the unselected state to the selected state.
+The unselected visuals are replaced by the selected visuals.

 When the button is disabled, background, button and selected visuals are replaced by their disabled visuals.